At the beginning of 2018, my wife and I quit our jobs to travel around the world together!

 After that, we took off down the coast with a rough plan that will have us arriving in Austin, Texas near the end of March to attend a wedding.
 Next, we turned back west to meet up with some FIRE friends in New Mexico and visit the Trinity Site Open House.
 Then, we continued west hitting many of the national parks in the 4-corners area.

 Once we finished exploring the beautiful national parks in Utah, we visited friends and family across Colorado before heading further east to explore the cities of St. Louis, Louisville, Nashville, Memphis, and more.

-Through most of the summer months, we’ll be bouncing around the Midwest (where we both grew up) before attending CampFI Midwest in Minnesota.
-Then, the current plan is to head east to catch some of the amazing fall colors in the New England area before continuing down the east coast for more new adventures and experiences.
+Through most of the summer months, we bounced around the Midwest (where we both grew up) before attending CampFI Midwest in Minnesota.
+Next, we traveled east across southern Canada to catch some of the amazing fall colors in the New England area.

 Gap Year Articles

-This gap year adventure has been a huge focus of ours since the middle of 2017, so I’ve written many posts about preparing for the trip and some of the various decisions we made before getting started.
-As we continue along in the actual journey itself, I will continue to update with where we are, what we’re spending, and anything else that comes to mind!
+This gap year adventure has been a huge focus of ours since the middle of 2017, so many posts have been written about preparing for the trip and the various decisions we made before getting started.
+As we continue along in the actual journey itself, I will continue to update where we are, what we’re spending, and anything else that comes to mind!

 Check them all out below